Identification, Images, & Information

 Some species undergo a hypermetamorphic lifecycle, with a first instar being a free-living non-parasitic triungulin.
 It will molt into a completely different larval form later on.
 Some fifth instar larvae will transition into a prepupal stage, before entering the pupal stage.

 Some eucnemid larvae, espcially those similar to elaterid larvae have been observed to bore along the grain of the wood.
-Other larvae (buprestiform), on the other hand have been known to cut across the grain of the wood, hence the name cross-grain borers.
-In all observations, these immature beetles are usually found within two to three inches from the surface in the sapwood.
+Other larvae (buprestiform), on the other hand have been known to cut across the grain; these are usually found in the sapwood within 2‒3" from the surface.

-Most Nearctic eucnemid species overwinter as larvae and continue development in the following spring.
-Many species complete development in one to two years.
-Some will complete it in three years.
-Pupal cells are constructed near the surface and larvae have been seen doubled-up in a u-shaped position.
-Timing in their development hinges on the availability of food sources, moisture and temperature and may arrest its development until suitable conditions are met.
+Most Nearctic eucnemids overwinter as larvae and continue development in the following spring.
+Many species complete development in 1‒2[3] yrs.
+Pupal cells are constructed near the surface and larvae have been seen in a u-shaped position.

 Remarks